 Learning, thinking and doing

-After completing this unit you should be able to:
+After studying this course, you should be able to:

-- describe the main definitions of learning as a process, and the role played by memorising, understanding and doing;
+- describe the main definitions of learning as a process, and the role played by memorising, understanding and doing

-- explain the three main categories of theories about learning, namely the acquisitive, constructivist and experiential models of learning;
+- explain the three main categories of theories about learning, namely the acquisitive, constructivist and experiential models of learning

 - discuss the main conceptions of managing as an activity, and how systems thinking and practice benefit from learning by experience.

 You can start this course right now without signing-up.
 Click on any of the course content sections below to start at any point in this course.